 The most common symptoms of PLMD include the following:

-- repetitive leg movements in one or both legs and sometimes in the arms; the movements may involve flexing of the big toe, upward bending of the knee or ankle, or twitching of the hip
+- repetitive leg movements in one or both legs and sometimes in the arms, which may involve flexing of the big toe, upward bending of the knee or ankle, or twitching of the hip

 - restless, unrefreshing sleep